MarginaliaSearch/www.marginalia.nu/content/log/A_137_linkedin_fanfiction.md

 I was on the bus on my way to an important business meeting about the exponential growth of my MRR, when suddenly I noticed some troublemakers were hassling an old lady.
 Their caps were on backwards, their clothes were baggy, and probably thought the grindset was about skateboarding.

 I had to act.
 I opened my macbook and showed Claude what was happening.
 "Claude, we gotta do something!", I said.
-"You're absolutely right!", Claude affirmed in a calmn and confident font, and thanks to `--dangerously-skip-permissions`, it had started coding before I had even thought about what to do.
+"You're absolutely right!", Claude affirmed in a calm and confident font, and thanks to `--dangerously-skip-permissions`, it had started coding before I had even thought about what to do.
 It was "cannoodling", which I think is one of the good ones.

 Just as they started listening to music without headphones, Claude was finished.
 No time.
 "We gotta deploy this now!", I typed as fast I could think.
 "Way ahead of you!
 It's up on http://localhost:8080/, it should hack their phones any moment!"
 It had barely finished printing the message before their phones lit up.